HULKs/hulk/docs/operating_system/overview.md

 Team HULKs automatically releases the latest HULKs-OS publicly on GitHub [here](https://github.com/hulks/meta-nao/releases).
 If you're looking to use these images or SDKs for flashing and deploying software onto your robot, you can opt for the pre-built versions and do not need to build your own image and SDK.

+!!! info

+    Currently the team number is hardcoded into the image.
+    To change it, several files need to be modified.